andrei-voia/personal_compilator/README.md

 ## Memory

-And after finishing everything you do with lists, it releases the memory
+And after finishing everything you do with lists, it releases the memory.

 ![alt text](https://github.com/andrei-voia/personal_compilator/blob/master/Screenshot_2.png "release")